Data-Directed Search for New Physics based on Symmetries of the SM: Data preparation

-We consider and compare results with different types of background templates $T$ and signal templates $S$, and different injected signal strengths $\mu_\mathrm{inj}$.
-For each case, the number of $A$, $B$ and ${B^s=B+\mu_{\mathrm{inj}}S}$ matrices we generate is $N=20000$.
+For each separate experiment considered and detailed below, the number of $A$, $B$ and ${B^s=B+\mu_{\mathrm{inj}}S}$ matrices we generate is $N=20000$.
 For the $N_{\sigma}$ and $q_{0}^{L2}$ tests, the PDFs of the symmetric case (background-only) are obtained by comparing the $B$ and $A$ pairs, and the PDFs of the asymmetric case (signal+background) by comparing the $B^s$ and $A$ pairs.
 The same is applied for the $q_{0}^{L1}$ test, when the $A$ matrices are replaced by the template $T$.